 - Trafficking happens as people are compelled to work by “force, fraud, or coercion.”
 To be considered human trafficking, the aforementioned “means” must be clear, except in cases of those under the age of 18.
 Click here to download a resource that will further explain how power and control are used to manipulate potential victims.

-- At any given time, it is estimated that there are between 20.9 to 36 million people held in what amounts to modern day slavery.
+- At any given time, it is estimated that there are 40.3 million people held in what amounts to modern day slavery.

 - Human trafficking affects all 50 states in the U.S. as well as every country in the world.